The dynamics of the TRAPPIST-1 system in the context of its formation: Early cavity infall ( )

 \subsection{Disc repulsion on planets in the cavity}

 The Lindblad torque is capable to drive planets in the cavity inward.
 It arises due to gravitational exchange at the Lindblad resonance locations in the disc \citep{Ward1997}.
 In the case that the planet is located in the inner disc cavity, only those outermost Lindblad resonances, which still lie in the disc will contribute.
-Because the nominal migration rate (for a 1 Earth mass planet) and the distant migration rate both scale with disc mass, the rates are linked through:
+Because the nominal migration rate (for an 1 Earth mass planet) and the distant migration rate both scale with disc mass, the rates are linked through:

-where $f_{m}$ is the torque, from $m$th order Lindblad resonance, normalized to the nominal Type~I migration torque.
+where $f_{m}$ is the torque, arising from the $m$th order Lindblad resonance, normalized to the nominal Type~I migration torque ($L/2\tau_{a,\earth}$, where $L$ is the angular momentum of the planet), and the last expression assumes only $m=1$ contributes (see below).
 The Lindblad resonance condition for an orbit of $m\mathrm{th}$ order torque reads:

 where $\Omega(r)$ is the Keplerian velocity at distance $r$, $\Omega_{\mathrm{p}}$ is the Keplerian velocity on the planet orbit and $\kappa$ is the epicycle frequency.
-We simply follow the calculation from \cite{Ward1997} and plot the value of $f_{m}$ for $m$ from 1 to 50 in \Ap{Ward_calcu}.
+We follow the calculation by \cite{Ward1997} and plot the value of $f_{m}$ for $m$ from 1 to 50 in \Ap{Ward_calcu}.

-In the case of TRAPPIST-1 planets, after planets b and c have entered the cavity (\fg{model3_cross}), planet d resides near the cavity radius location.
-As the period ratio of planet d and b is larger than 2:1, there is no one-sided Lindblad torque from the outer disc on planet b.
-On the other hand, the period ratio of planet d and c is $2<P_\mathrm{d}/P_\mathrm{c}<1.5$.
-At this point, only the outer 2:1 Lindblad resonance of planet c falls in the disc and the relevant order is $m=1$.
+In the case of the TRAPPIST-1 planets, after planets b and c have entered the cavity, planet d resides near the cavity radius location.
+As the period ratios of planets d and b are larger than 2:1, there is no one-sided Lindblad torque from the outer disc on planet b.
+On the other hand, the period ratio of planets c and d exceeds 1.5 but is less than 2.
+Therefore, only the outer 2:1 Lindblad resonance of planet c falls in the disc and the relevant order is $m=1$.
 The value of $f_{1}$ for the outer Lindblad resonance is 0.0054.
-From \eq{lindblad}, we calculate that the semi-major axis damping time-scale induced by the outer 2:1 Lindblad resonance is $\tau_{\mathrm{1s}}=1.5\,\mathrm{Myr}$.
-Such a weak torque is favoured by the large $A_\mathrm{e}$ solution discussed in \se{3b-trapping}, which motivates us to implement this scenario in \se{model4}.
+For instance, for $\tau_{a} = 10\,\mathrm{kyr}$ we arrive at $\tau_\mathrm{1s}=1.85\,\mathrm{Myr}$.
+Although $\tau_\mathrm{1s}$ is long, the time to cross a distance from --say-- the 3:2 to the 5:3 resonance location is lower by about a factor ${\sim}10$.
+Therefore $\tau_\mathrm{1s}$ may compete with the planet formation interval time-scale $\tau_\mathrm{pl}$.